 Links to other sites

 If an external website requests personal information from you (for example a link to JustGiving to donate), the information you provide will not be covered by our privacy notice.
-Please read section 5 on Sharing your personal information.
+Please read our section on Sharing your personal information.

 8. Storing your information